Toflamus/Toflamus.github.io/_posts/2024-04-29-Battery-Managment-Systems.md

 </div>

 * Pros:
-  * No zero offset compared with hall-effect sensors, regradless of temperature(if the resistor do not vary with temperature).
+  * No zero offset<d-footnote>This may refers to the semiconductor diode which has a threshold voltage to allow current to past through it like short circuit. </d-footnote> compared with hall-effect sensors, regradless of temperature(if the resistor do not vary with temperature).
 * Cons:
   * It needs an isolated power supply to support amplifiers.
   * Generate slight amount of hear.